 Between folder hierarchies, naming conventions, and duplicate content, shared drives get messy fast.
 And when they spiral out of control, shared drives become impossible to navigate.

 In the end, shared drives provide more frustration than usability.

-There are a few steps you can take to make your shared drive work better for your business.
+These are the main struggles businesses face with shared drives along with shared drive policy and procedures that can help this work better.
 It might not solve all of your problems, but it will help you get a little bit closer to sanity.

 First, you need to create shared drive policy and procedures on how to use the shared drive for document management.
 Be sure to answer questions like…

 - Where should documents be saved?
 There needs to be a rhyme and reason to how documents are saved.
 Outline the folder and subfolder hierarchy, so your users know where to save them.
 If you can, put controls in place to limit the creation of new folders.

 - How should they be named?
 Establish naming conventions to make it easier for users to save documents the right way.
 Consider incorporating dates in the prescribed naming conventions.
 And create version control by including version number, too.